 This post may contain affiliate links.
 Please see my disclosure policy.

-This cozy and delicious skillet apple crisp recipe is perfect for apple season!
+This cozy and delicious apple crisp with oats is perfect for apple season!
 In just 25 minutes, you can have this crowd-favorite dessert assembled and ready to pop in the oven.
-Topped with brown sugar oatmeal crumble, this easy apple crisp is baked in a cast iron skillet to ensure a tender apple filling and crisp topping.
+Topped with brown sugar oatmeal crumble, it’s baked in a cast iron skillet to ensure a tender apple filling and crisp topping.
 Serve warm with vanilla ice cream!

 Skillet Apple Crisp Recipe

 Apple crisp is my family’s signature fall dessert (and so much easier than baking apple pie!).
-My grandmother (Grammy) baked apple crisp with Fuji and Pippin apples from her trees for decades, and I remember my mom baking pans of apple crisp every fall.
+My grandmother (Grammy) baked with Fuji and Pippin apples from her trees for decades, and I remember my mom pulling warm pans of crisp from the oven every fall.

-These wise women taught me the three rules of apple crisp: Never skimp on the crumble topping, always serve warm, and enjoy any leftover crisp for breakfast the next day (the best with coffee!).
+These wise women taught me the three rules of apple crisp: never skimp on the crumble topping, always serve it warm, and enjoy any leftovers for breakfast the next day (the best with coffee!).

-I’m adding my own twist to my family’s signature recipe.
-Dark brown sugar adds extra notes of caramel to the crumble topping and a splash of pure almond extract brings out the sweetness of the fresh apples.
+I’m adding my own twist with dark brown sugar for extra notes of caramel in the oat crumble and a splash of almond extract to bring out the sweetness of the fresh apples.

 Skillet Apple Crisp Recipe